omidarmat/onLearn/network.md

 Network **gateways** direct the bit stream to the **recipient’s network**, converting data and communication protocols as needed.
 When the bit stream reaches the recipient’s computer, the **same protocols direct the email data through the network switches on the receiver’s network**.
 In the process, the network **reconstructs the original message until the email arrives**, in human-readable form, in the recipient’s inbox (the receiver node).

+## About compression

+We always talk about traffic on a network, and how we could affect it by either reducing packet size or changing the bandwidth.

+Well, another method we can use is compression, which is the process of reducing the size of data to save space or speed up transmission.
+Kind of like how you might compress a PDF file or an image.

+In the context of networking, compression can help to save bandwidth as file sizes are now smaller.
+Not only does this make your network more cost-effective, but it’s also more efficient.

+I won't get into exactly how to do this, but in the interest of understanding the basics, there are two main types of compression that you need to understand - lossless and lossy.

+### Lossless Compression

+This type of compression reduces the size of the data without losing any information.
+When decompressed, the data is exactly the same as it was before compression.

+#### For example

+Imagine you just shot a 4k film for cinema release, but it’s just the raw footage, and you need to send it to editors.

+You could either post a hard drive with it on, or much quicker would be to compress it slightly and send it, helping to decrease the time for the file to be received, but without losing the original quality.

+### Lossy Compression

+This compresses data by removing some information.
+When decompressed, the data is not exactly as it was before compression, but it's close enough for the usage.

+#### For example

+When we take photos, they are normally in a much higher resolution than the human eye can actually pick up.
+The reason is that if we want to zoom in or expand the image (maybe for a billboard or a cinema screen), then it wouldn’t seem all blurry.

+However, if we wanted to put that same image on a website, it has far more information and pixels than needed for the size of the screen.

+So we can compress the image and lose some of the quality, but not enough that we can notice.e.
+However, if we tried to expand it again to billboard size we would see an issue, but for now, it's fine.

 # Network protocols to use when you implement a network